yuheun/Graduation-Project/README.md

 ### -------------Written by berry1015-------------

-To use tflite model for computervision, you need to get the model through me.
+To use tflite model for computervision, we have to upload model in backend...

-The tflite model file was too large to upload here...
+It is too big to use in android studio.